YiMingChangJ/Path_integral_approach_with_monte_carlo_method/README.md

 Computational time.py: Plot the simulation time from 2D Path Integral MC with various cores and nodes with numba

 Excel file is just to record the simulation time.
+For the details of the project please read the "Research_project_of_879".